emmaoberstein/slackattack/README.md

 emma_bot can give you the current forecast of any US zip code

+emma-bot can mimic you

 emma_bot can supply you with a random cat gif

+emma_bot can talk to robbot

 emma_bot by default will tell you that she does not understand you